We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 Tier IV.
 All Miscellaneous employees represented by the Association who work three-quarters time or more and are hired after January 1, 2013 are required to participate in Marin County Employee Retirement Association Tier IV.
 The Retirement Tier IV formula shall be 2% at 61 ¼ as stated in Cal.
 Gov. Code 31676.1.
 In Tier IV, the minimum age of eligibility is 55, the maximum COLA is 2% and there is a three year Final Average Salary (FAS).

-Tier IV.
-In the event that the Actual Project Cost exceeds the combined TIER I, II and III budget of $31,853,500, UTA agrees to provide TIER IV funding as follows: Local Contribution Federal Match (approximate) Total Funding UTA As necessary to Up to $3,726,500 $5,326,500, fund the Actual Project Cost, up maximum to $1,600,000 Total (together with TIER I, II and III funding) $11,180,000, maximum $26,000,000, maximum $37,180,000, maximum
+Tier IVIn the event that the Actual Project Cost exceeds the combined TIER I, II and III budget of $31,853,500, UTA agrees to provide TIER IV funding as follows: Local Contribution Federal Match (approximate) Total Funding UTA As necessary to Up to $3,726,500 $5,326,500, fund the Actual Project Cost, up maximum to $1,600,000 Total (together with TIER I, II and III funding) $11,180,000, maximum $26,000,000, maximum $37,180,000, maximum

 Related to Tier IV

-• Category 2 Funds On each purchase order for Class A shares and Class 529-A shares of Funds listed in Category 2 on the attached Schedule A that is accepted by us and for which you are responsible, you will be paid the same compensation indicated above except as follows: Compensation as Sales Charge Percentage of as Percentage Purchases Offering Price of Offering Price Less than $100,000 3.00% 3.75%
+• Category 2 Funds On sales of Class A shares and Class 529-A shares of Funds listed in Category 2 on the attached Schedule A that are accepted by us and for which you are responsible, you will be paid the same dealer concessions indicated above except as follows: Less than $100,000 3.00% 3.75%

 • Wire Transfer Eligibility Section 11.24

-• Category 3 Funds On each purchase order for Class A shares and Class 529-A shares of Funds listed in Category 3 on the attached Schedule A, that are accepted by us and for which you are responsible, you will be paid compensation as follows: Compensation as Sales Charge Percentage of as Percentage Purchases Offering Price of Offering Price Less than $500,000 2.00% 2.50% $500,000 but less than $750,000 1.60% 2.00% $750,000 but less than $1 million 1.20% 1.50% $1 million or more See below None
+• Category 3 Funds On sales of Class A shares and Class 529-A shares of Funds listed in Category 3 on the attached Schedule A that are accepted by us and for which you are responsible, you will be paid dealer concessions as follows: Less than $500,000 2.00% 2.50% $500,000 but less than $750,000 1.60% 2.00% $750,000 but less than $1 million 1.20% 1.50% $1 million or more See below None

 • Reallocation to a Class with a Lower Salary Range Maximum 1.
-If the employee meets the skills and abilities requirements of the position and chooses to remain in the reallocated position, the employee retains existing appointment status and has the right to be placed on the Employer’s internal layoff list for the classification occupied prior to the reallocation.
+If the employee meets the skills and abilities requirements of the position and chooses to remain in the reallocated position, the employee retains the existing appointment status and has the right to be placed on the Employer’s internal layoff list for the classification occupied prior to the reallocation.
+2. If the employee chooses to vacate the position or does not meet the skills and abilities requirements of the position, the layoff procedure specified in Article 31 of this Agreement applies.